hackhub-nl/hackhub-api-poc/README.md

 npm start
 ```

-Start the server only for development:
+If you only want to run the server for development:
 ```
 npm run dev
 ```

-Start the server only for build:
+If you only want to build the server:
 ```
 npm run build
 ```